firebase/extensions/firestore-counter/PREINSTALL.md

 - Supports an arbitrary number of counters in your app.
 - Works offline and provides latency compensation for the main counter.

 Note that this extension requires client-side logic to work.
-A TypeScript client sample implementationt [is provided in Github](https://github.com/firebase/extensions/blob/master/firestore-counter/clients/web/src/index.ts) and is compiled to minified JavaScript [here](https://github.com/firebase/extensions/blob/master/firestore-counter/clients/web/dist/sharded-counter.js).
+We provide a [TypeScript client sample implementation](https://github.com/firebase/extensions/blob/master/firestore-counter/clients/web/src/index.ts) and its [compiled minified JavaScript](https://github.com/firebase/extensions/blob/master/firestore-counter/clients/web/dist/sharded-counter.js).
 You can use this extension on other platforms if you'd like to develop your own client code based on the provided client sample.

 #### Additional setup